amperity/amperity-docs/shared/destination_settings.rst

 .. setting-microsoft-dynamics-365-environment-region-start

-TEMP: "The region in which your data center is located.
-For example: “crm”."
+The environment region for your Power Apps application.
+For example: "crm".

 .. setting-microsoft-dynamics-365-environment-region-end